 The District is a defendant in an employment related lawsuit that is in excess of \$50,000.
 The outcome of this lawsuit is not presently determinable.
 The District's counsel and management intend to vigorously defend its position.
+The District has answered the compliant against it and has moved for summary judgement on all claims.
+The Courts decision is pending and the Court has Ordered the parties to mediation.
+The District will participate in the Court ordered mediation and denies any liability.
 The District's insurance provider will cover cost in excess of the District's deductible of \$5,000.